Reviews You Can Rely On

 Our Verdict

 The Trek Farley 7 is a burly, all-terrain trail bike with capabilities favoring winter.
 While primarily designed for snow and ice, the Gnarwhal tires, Mastodon suspension fork, and dropper post give this bike some versatility for shredding where it isn't frozen.
 The bike remained comfortable in many situations, from pounding out miles on groomed trails to singletracks and even some extended sand exploration.
 Thanks to updated geometry, the Farley is the most confident descending fat bike we've tested.
 The geometry is well suited for snowy conditions and even quite capable when the trails dry out.
 Abundant rack and bag mounts let you carry enough gear to give this bike real bike-packing abilities.
-See it ranked against other top products in our article on the best fat bikes.
+See it ranked against other top products in our review of fat bikes.

 REASONS TO BUY